iotaledger/identity.rs/documentation/docs/workflow.md

 #### The changelog in the release PR is missing entries, has unrelated entries, entries in the wrong section.
 Fix the [labels](#PR-Labels) on the related PRs and rerun the workflow with the same parameters.
 The PR will be updated with the updated changelog.
 #### The release description in the release PR is missing or wrong.
-Fix the issues description, milestone and label according to the [release summaries guide](#Release-Summary)e and rerun the workflow with the same parameters.
+Fix the issues description, milestone and label according to the [release summaries guide](#Release-Summary) and rerun the workflow with the same parameters.
 The PR will be updated with the updated changelog.
 #### Features / Code is missing from the release.
 Merge the code into the `dev` branch.
-Rerun the workflow witht he same paramters.
+Rerun the workflow with the same parameters.
 #### I want to abort the release for any reason.
 CLose the PR.
 You can reopen it later.